A Library of Systemic Relations

 1.3.1.
 Structural social relations (SSR)

-Note: There are always multiple relations between e.g. members of a family, some are given others are optional.
-The structural (biological) relation between family members is given (constant), the social relation is optional or conditioned.
+Note: There are always multiple relations between, for example, the members of a family; some are given while others are optional.
+The structural (biological) relation between family members is given (constant) while the social relation is optional or conditioned.
 One can choose to have a social relation with a relative.
-Or it is not possible to have a social relation to your ancient fore mothers.
+But it is not possible to have a social relation with your ancient foremothers.

 1.3.2.
 Institutional social relations (ISR)

 1.3.
 HARD RELATIONS, CAUSAL RELATIONS, FLOWS, ETC. (REDS) (CR)